 The Kiboomers are 20 year veterans of the educational kids’ music scene, so it should come as no surprise they’ve got Halloween covered.
 OK, there’s nothing remotely spooky about this ditty, but it’s guaranteed to get toddlers and preschoolers on the dance floor.

-Introduce your kid to the Addams family with a viewing of the recently released animated film, add the enduring theme song to your Halloween soundtrack, and get ready to hear a whole lot of snapping.
+Introduce your kid to the Addams family, especially the animated film and add the enduring theme song to your Halloween soundtrack, and get ready to hear a whole lot of snapping.

 Your toddler is obsessed with the OG version so, of course, this Halloween spin on the classic is guaranteed to be a hit.
 It’s silly, catchy and totally on-theme.
 (The accompanying music video is also quite adorable.)